 All students who have completed at least one semester at TU Dortmund University must submit proof of their average grade (GPA) from the Examinations Office.
 The PDF documents generated in BOSS will not be accepted.
 Please be sure to take care of this on time.

 If you are currently in your first semester, we can accept your GPA/grade report from your past studies or school.

 - Current certificate of enrollment

-Please send all documents in one PDF through e-mail to Laura Hope.
+Please send all documents in one PDF via e-mail Laura Hope.

 - Creativity and effort